roughiz/registry-walktrough/Readme.md

 ### Root Dance

-Here i have the keys for ssh , so i can just do :
+Here i have the root keys for ssh , so i can just do :

 ```
 $ ssh -i id_rsa root@10.10.10.159